The workplace supervisor

 Training and induction to the role

-We ask you to complete Schools HSST Train the Trainer event and cascade the learning to colleagues involved in delivering training.
+We ask you to complete School’s HSST training for trainers session and cascade the learning to colleagues involved in delivering training.
 Ideally, you should access any in house training available, including your Trust’s online learning, to support you in delivering training.
 Typically, most Trusts’ learning and development teams will run training programmes for educators.
 These often have a focus of nursing of medical trainees, but nevertheless covering all the principles of good training.
 Some examples are given in the person specification.

 Time for training